morteza-mortezai/morteza-mortezai/README.md

 - 📫 How to reach me +989362532122

 Description:
-Hello, I'm a Full Stack Developer with expertise in a wide range of technologies, including JavaScript, TypeScript, VueJS, NodeJS, NestJS, ExpressJS, MongoDB, MySQL, and microservices.
+Hello, I'm a Full Stack Developer with expertise in a wide range of technologies, including NodeJS, NestJS, JavaScript, TypeScript, VueJS, ExpressJS, MongoDB, MySQL, and microservices.
 I have a strong understanding of clean architecture and am experienced in writing unit tests using Jest.

-With a passion for VueJS and NestJS, I am constantly learning and improving my skills to stay up-to-date with the latest trends and best practices in the industry.
+With a passion for NestJS and VueJS , I am constantly learning and improving my skills to stay up-to-date with the latest trends and best practices in the industry.
 I am also interested in collaborating on open source projects and contributing to the developer community.

-In the past, I have worked on various projects, including microservice-based APIs, complex web applications, and scalable systems.
 I pride myself on delivering high-quality code that meets the needs of my clients and end-users.

 If you're looking for a Full Stack Developer with expertise in VueJS, NestJS, and microservices, please feel free to reach out to me.
 I'm always open to new opportunities and challenges.
 <!---